 By Rosalind Sedacca, CDC

-While many families time their separation or divorce for the summer months to take advantage of the school break, many other families initiate the divorce decision in the midst of the school year.
+Many families time their separation or divorce for the summer months to take advantage of the school break.
+But for many other families the divorce decision comes in the midst of the school year.
 January is one of the most common months to start the process.

 There are several reasons why this sometimes becomes a necessity.
 Many couples considering splitting decide to wait until after the holidays to break the news to their children.
 Others wait to take advantage of year-end job bonuses so they’ll have the extra funds to cover attorney, moving and other related expenses.
 Still others are faced with unexpected circumstances that accelerate the decision to divorce.

 Regardless, it’s not the why that should be concerning us at this time – it’s the how.
 How are we as parents going to approach this separation or divorce – and howwill it affect our innocent children?

 I, too, planned my separation mid-school year more than two decades ago.
 My son was eleven at the time.
 We told him a couple of days after Christmas but didn’t make the physical split until February 1st.

 Obviously school-year separations can be especially difficult for school-age children.
 Parents need to bend over backwards to minimize the changes and transitions in their child’s life.
 That will keep school-related schedules, after-school activities, playtime with friends and other routines as much the same as possible.

 Choosing to share the co-parenting responsibilities, my former husband and I each maintained a residence, intentionally located within a couple of miles from each other.
 Our son got off the school bus at one house or the other, with little disruption of his normal routine.

 At the end of the school year one of his teachers came up to me saying she just learned that my husband and I split up in February.
 She said she was quite surprised because my son didn’t skip a beat in school.
 He still maintained his straight A’s.
 You can’t imagine how gratifying that was for me!